robisim74/qwik-speak/README.md

   ]
 };
 ```
-Assets will be loaded through the implementation of `getTranslation$` function below.
+Assets will be loaded through the implementation of `loadTranslation$` function below.
 You can load _json_ files or call an _endpoint_ to return a `Translation` object for each language:
 ```json
 {
   "app": {